zooniverse/front-end-monorepo/docs/PULL_REQUEST_TEMPLATE.md

 - [ ] The PR creator has listed user actions to use when testing the new feature.
 - [ ] Unit tests are included for the new feature.
 - [ ] A storybook story been created or updated.
-- [ ] The component is accessible.
-  - Can be used with a screen reader [BBC guide to VoiceOver](https://bbc.github.io/accessibility-news-and-you/accessibility-and-testing-with-voiceover-os.html)
-  - Can be used from the keyboard [WebAIM guide to keyboard testing](https://webaim.org/techniques/keyboard/#testing)
-  - It is passing accessibility checks in the storybook.

 ## Refactoring
 - [ ] The PR creator has described the reason for refactoring.